tock/book/src/key-hotp-access.md

 ```

 Finally, we need to use the function that checks credentials when processes are
-loaded (not just loads and executes them unconditionally):
+loaded (not just loads and executes them unconditionally).
+This should go at the end
+of `main()`, replacing the existing call to `kernel::process::load_processes`:

 ```rust
 kernel::process::load_and_check_processes(